katamaran-project/sail-backend/docs/code-overview.md

 It is therefore necessary to statically link nanosail's dependencies.
 See the `dune` file for the plugin project (`embed_in_plugin_libraries`).

+## Translation Overview

+The translation takes place in three phases:

+* The configuration file is read.
+* Sail is translated into nanosail, an intermediate language bridging Sail and muSail.
+* Nanosail is translated into muSail.
+  This is done using templates: the user provides a number of template files, which specify which translations belong where.

+This top level logic resides in the `sail_plugin` project.

 ## `Ast` Module

+The `Ast` module contains all definitions related to the nanosail intermediate language.